 - Provide positive examples of when you have overcome challenges.
 By stressing the positive aspects of your disability you can confront any negative perceptions at the earliest stage possible.
 Admitting the difficulties you have had and stressing the ways you have found to overcome them shows maturity and determination to an employer.

 - Demonstrate, with examples, the skills gained from managing a disability.
 Think about what your disability has taught you.
 What skills have you used in your academic career that could be transferred to the workplace?
 For example, if you were partially sighted you may have exceptional verbal communication skills.

 - Prepare a disclosure script and rehearse it.
 Write down what you’d like to disclose and run it by a friend or colleague to give you feedback.
 Then rehearse it until you can say it comfortably and naturally.
 Click here to view a sample disclosure script and tips on how to create your own.

 - Use complicated medical terminology to describe your disability.
 Speak about your abilities and limitations in plain language that an interviewer can clearly understand.

 - Unintentionally answer illegal questions about your disability.
-After you disclose, the employer may unknowingly ask a question that is prohibited by law.
-To learn more about what questions are illegal and how to handle this situation, see the “Interviewing” tab above.
+After you disclose, the employer may unknowingly ask a question that is prohibited by the law.
+To learn more about what questions are illegal and how to handle this situation.

 - Leave room for doubt.
 When you walk out the interview room, the employer needs to be convinced that your disability will not impact your job performance.
 Demonstrate, with examples, that your disability has not limited your personal achievements in your academic and professional life to date.

-The Career Consultants and Career Counsellors at Career Services available to to discuss your career needs, including disclosure and how to advocate your strengths to employers, through drop-in sessions offered daily.
+Visit the Career Services office to meet with the ACT Advisor to discuss your career needs, including disclosure and how to advocate your strengths to employers.